 The Texas criminal appeals process typically takes several months to complete, and it may even take years, depending on the facts of your case and how busy the appellate court is.
 It can take three to nine months just for the judges to receive and review the different briefs filed by both you and the state.
 Then they typically take up to six months to discuss the case and make a decision before issuing their opinion.
 So expect to wait at least six months to a year for a decision on your pursuit of post-conviction relief in Texas.

 Generally, you can only appeal your case once.
 But your appeal may move back and forth from one appellate court to another, so it could have several phases over the years.
 As you can see, the criminal case appeal process can be unpredictable, which is why you need legal guidance from Houston federal criminal defense lawyer Seth Kretzer.

 What Is an Appeal Bond in Texas?

 The lower court often requires a criminal appeal bond in Texas when the defendant files his or her intent to appeal the ruling.
 Also referred to as a supersedeas bond in Texas, this type of bond guarantees that the judgment against you will eventually be paid if you end up losing the appeal.
 If you don’t post an appeal bond, the plaintiff can request payment for the judgment within two weeks.

 Now that you know how to appeal a criminal conviction or sentence in Texas, it’s time to talk to a federal criminal defense attorney who can help you.

-Contact the Law Offices of Seth Kretzer today to find out more about criminal appeals in Texas and get specific answers regarding your case.
+Contact the Law Offices of Kretzer and Volberding P.C. today to find out more about criminal appeals in Texas and get specific answers regarding your case.